Alaska School Aid System Challenged in Court

 Filed by Alaska's largest teachers' union, several parents, two rural school districts, and a rural-advocacy organization, the suit contends that a lack of sufficient funding violates the state constitution and results in a shortage of teachers, school programs, course offerings, and support services for students.
-The impact is particularly great, it says, on students with disabilities and those in Alaska's rural districtssome of the most remote areas...
+The impact is particularly great, it says, on students with disabilities and those in Alaska's rural districtssome of the most remote areas in the United States.

 Alaska joins 22 other states currently defending themselves against school finance lawsuits, according to the Campaign for School Equity, an advocacy group located in New York City.

 The new suit was filed in August, just months after Alaska's Republican-controlled legislature and Gov. Frank Murkowski, who shares that party affiliation, approved an $82 million increase in state funding for education.
 The increase raised the total education budget for fiscal 2005 by 11 percent, to $802 million, and included a boost in annual per-pupil spending of $507, to $4,567.

 But the plaintiffswho include the isolated 1,900-student Bering Strait and 450-student Yupiit school districtssay that action did little to address the long-term funding shortfalls in schools.
 Bill A. Bjork, the pre sident of the 13,000-member Alaska Education Association, a plaintiff in the suit, noted that lawmakers rejected a proposal offered by the governor during a special session in June.
 Gov. Murkowski's plan would have let the state tap Alaska's $28 billion Permanent Fund to help pay for government services, possibly including education.